 We are very pleased to release the 2018 State of Stablecoins research report, the first comprehensive study of the rapidly growing world of stablecoins.
-The full report PDF and presentation slides can be downloaded here.
+The full report PDF and presentation slides can be downloaded here or from SSRN here.

 The approximately 80-page report includes data and analysis on 57 stablecoins (live and pre-launch projects), and over 1,600 data points were collected for the analysis.
 The report also provides primers on some of the more prominent stablecoins.
 Some key highlights from the report include:

 - Stablecoins can be broadly divided into two main stability mechanism categories: algorithmic (e.g., Basis) and asset-backed (e.g., Tether), with 77% of stablecoins asset-backed.